drkrieger1/Calculator/README.md

 # Calculator
-This is a basic calculator
+This is a basic calculator using JavaScript for the front end and ASP.Net Core 2.0 for the back end computation.